 European powers recognise Guaidó as interim president of Venezuela

-Spain, France, Germany, the UK and others increase pressure on Maduro government
+Spain, France, Germany and UK raise pressure on Maduro as Ireland declines to follow

 European powers have backed Juan Guaidó as Venezuela’s interim president in an effort to raise the pressure on Nicolás Maduro’s regime, even as EU divisions threaten bloc efforts to forge a common stance.